NEW Program FAQs - Kenneth Rainin Foundation

 Panelists will assess the degree to which a work is both new and experimental.

-• Explore new possibilities for integrating technology into performance.
+• Exploring new possibilities for integrating technology into performance.

-• Fuse contemporary styles with traditional ritual practices.
+• Fusing contemporary styles with traditional ritual practices.

-• Draw inspiration from outside of the Western canon to explore other approaches to storytelling.
+• Drawing inspiration from outside of the Western canon to explore other approaches to storytelling.

-• Be performed at nontraditional venues or unconventional times to reach new and different audiences.
+• Performing at nontraditional venues or unconventional times to reach new and different audiences.

 What does the Foundation mean by “boundary-pushing”?